Azure/bicep/docs/tutorial/03-using-expressions.md

 ## Using the ternary operator

 You can conditionally provide a value for a variable, resource, or output using the [ternary operator](https://en.wikipedia.org/wiki/%3F:), which is the equivalent of the `if()` function in ARM Templates.
-Instead of using a variable for our storage sku, let's conditionally choose a redundancy setting for our storage account by adding a new parameter `globalRedundancy` and combining it with the ternary operator:
+Instead of using a variable for our storage sku, let's conditionally choose a redundancy setting for our storage account by adding a new parameter `globalRedundancy` and combining it with the ternary operator.
+As part of that, we can get rid of our `storageSku` variable.

 ```
-param location string = 'eastus'
+param location string = resourceGroup().location
 param namePrefix string = 'stg'

 param globalRedundancy bool = true // defaults to true, but can be overridden

-var storageAccountName = '${namePrefix}-${uniqueString(resourceGroup().id)}'
+var storageAccountName = '${namePrefix}${uniqueString(resourceGroup().id)}'

 resource stg 'Microsoft.Storage/storageAccounts@2019-06-01' = {
     name: storageAccountName